 Alexander Olivieri, Rehearsal Director

-Alexander Olivieri grew up in Newark, Delaware where he began dancing under the instruction of Tamara Paulino.
-He is a graduate of Boston College with a BA in Theatre Arts and Philosophy.
-He eventually relocated to New York City where he furthered his dance training under the direction of Calen Kurka and Chris Hale, the co-founders of Pushing Progress Contemporary Training Program.
-Since graduating the program, he has had the privilege of working with Chris Masters, Bryn Cohn, Lane Gifford, Shawn T Bible, Calen Kurka, Rachel Hettinger, Erin Dillon, and Bonnie O'Rourke.
-Alexander is currently a member of 10 Hairy Legs, with whom he traveled to Cape Town, South Africa in 2016.
-Alexander also currently dances with Mike Esperanza's BARE Dance, Yoshito Sakuraba's Abarukas, Jackie Nowicki's NOW Dance Project, and BARKIN/SELISSEN Project.
-Alexander is a founding member and rehearsal director for Robert Mark Dance
+Alexander Olivieri grew up in Newark, Delaware and is a graduate of Boston College with a BA in Theatre Arts and Philosophy.
+His dance training began under the direction of Calen Kurka and Chris Hale, co-founders of Pushing Progress Contemporary Training Program.
+In New York City, he has had the privilege of dancing with Chris Masters, Bryn Cohn, Lane Gifford, Shawn T Bible, Jackie Nowicki, Yoshito Sakuraba, and Barkin/Selissen Program Project.
+He has also danced works by Megan Williams, Manuel Vignoulle, Heidi Latsky, Doug Elkins, Raja Feather Kelly, and Al Blackstone.
+Alexander currently dances with BARE Dance Company, Christopher Williams Company and is a company member of 10 Hairy Legs.
+Along with performing, Alexander enjoys teaching dance and acrobatics to young dancers in the Tri-State Area.
+Alexander is a founding member and the rehearsal director for Robert Mark Dance.

 Monica Gonzalez is a performer who currently resides in Jersey City, NJ.
-Recent performance highlights include dancing the role of "Lucy" in The Lion, the Witch, and the Wardrobe with 10HL Projects and performing with Michael Mao Dance at Kean University.
-She has worked with Robert Mark Dance since its inception in 2015.
+She has danced with Michael Mao Dance, 10HL Projects (the role of "Lucy" in The Lion, the Witch, and the Wardrobe), and more.
+She has worked with Robert Mark Dance since its inception in 2016.
 As a choreographer, she was commissioned in 2015 to create a new work based on Jae Ko’s installation for the Outlet Dance Project’s 11th Annual Festival of Women Choreographers at Grounds for Sculpture.
 She attended Rutgers University with a presidential full-academic scholarship and graduated with a BFA in Dance and a minor in Art History.
 She received the Margery Turner Choreographer Prize in her senior year.
-In addition to dancing, Monica also enjoys spending time as a video artist and a web designer.
+Monica is also a Software Engineer at Etsy.

-Jared McAboy is from Kent, Washington, where he trained at Allegro Performing Arts Academy in a wide variety of styles including ballet, contemporary, jazz, tap, and hip-hop.
+Jared McAboy is from Kent, Washington, where he trained at Allegro Performing Arts Academy in a wide variety of styles.
 His training also includes attending the Juilliard 2012 Summer Dance Intensive and the LINES 2014 Summer Ballet Program, where he performed the works of Bret Easterling and Dexandro Montalvo.
-In the summer of 2015, he spent three weeks studying dance in Prague at the many schools and companies that reside there through Tisch Dance’s Study Abroad program.
+In the summer of 2015, he spent three weeks studying dance in Prague at the many schools and companies that reside there through Tisch Dance's Study Abroad program.
 He holds a B.F.A. in Dance and a minor in Mathematics from New York University.
 Since moving to New York in 2013, he has performed works of José Limón, Vita Osojnik, James Martin, and Neil Schwartz.
-Along with Robert Mark Dance, he dances for Randy James’ 10 Hairy Legs, Natalie Johnson Dance and Rohan Bhargava’s Rovaco Dance Company.
+Along with dancing for Robert Mark Dance, he dances for 10 Hairy Legs and teaches hip hop within the Tri-State Area.

 Sarah Housepian is original from Southern California, she graduated with a Bachelor of Arts in Dance from California State University of Fullerton in 2011.
 While on the west coast, she had the opportunity to work with Fuse Modern Dance, BARE Dance Company (CA), Vision's Dance Theater, Colin Conner, and Leann Alduenda.Now on the east coast, she has worked with BARE Dance Company (NYC), Yin Yue Dance Company, Erica Essner Performance Co-Op, Indelible Dance, 10 Hairy Legs, NOW Dance Project, Shawn Bible Dance Co, Bonn DIGGS, NOW Dance Project, Jake Bone, Suki Clements, Mira Cook and Julia Ehrstrand.
 She has performed domestically, as well as internationally in Bulgaria and Germany.
 She is thrilled to enter her third year with Robert Mark Dance.